 Mount Everest is the highest point on earth; it is 8848m/29,028 ft tall, towering above sea level.
 Mt.
 Everest became named after Sir George Everest, the British surveyor-general of India.
-Everest, in Tibet, is known as Chomolungma and Nepali people call this mountain Sagarmatha.
-Mt.
+Similarly, Everest, in Tibet, calls as Chomolungma, and Nepali people call this mountain Sagarmatha.
+Moreover, Mt.
 Everest is located half in Nepal and half in Tibet.
-From Nepal Tenzing Norgay Sherpa and from New Zealand Edmund Hillary were the first climbers of Everest, via the South-East Ridge Route on 29th May 1953.
-Ms. Junko Tabei from Japan climbed Everest via the South-East Ridge and she became the first climber of Everest.
+From Nepal Tenzing Norgay Sherpa and from New Zealand Edmund Hillary was the first climber of Everest.
+They had climbed via the South-East Ridge Route on 29th May 1953.
+Thereafter, Ms. Junko Tabei from Japan climbed Everest via the South-East Ridge and she became the first climber of Everest.
 Mr. Reinhold Messner from Italy was the first solo climber via the North Col to the North face on 8-20-1980.
 Mr. Reinhold Messner from Italy and Mr. Peter Habeler from Austria were the first climbers who made the ascent without bottled oxygen.

 Terms & Conditions